 Jaschek and Fey, who met in their undergraduate days at UMSL, teamed up in 1991.
-The partnership has won the critical acclaim of most advertising and entertainment industry organizations.
+The partnership has won the critical acclaim of most the advertising and entertainment industries.
 Last year, the team won five Ollie awards at the Hollywood Radio and Television Society’s 33rd Annual International Broadcasting Awards.
 They’ve also scored two Clio awards, three Addys and a dozen International Broadcasting awards, among others.

 “It’s fun to be part of the national entertainment scene,” says Jaschek.

 It’s also fun to work at home, autonomously.
 That leaves this father of two free to squire his son, Adam, to swimming lessons during the summer.
 Adam Jaschek also helps Dad review new series and is also the first line critic on shows and certain promotional spots.
 When the sitcoms “Fresh Prince of Bel-Air” and “Family Matters” debuted, Adam saw the pilots before any of his classmates did.
 The network frequently sends by overnight express videos of new series for Jaschek to examine.
 Not only do his spots garner a show attention during a season, the commercials can affect its initial acceptance.